-When it was being built I told anyone, anywhere, that it was possibly the biggest potential turkey that was ever being created.
+When it was being built I told anyone, anywhere, it was possibly the biggest potential turkey ever created.
 Well, in Melbourne anyway.
 I'm still feeling the trauma of visiting the Canberra 'Dinosaur Park'.

 |Canberra Dinosaur Park|

 Anyway, as the Southern Star was completed I was still positive it would bomb and I remember standing in front of a large group of people shouting whilst pointing in the Southern Star's direction, "It's a white elephant.
 Listen to me!
 It's a WHITE ELEPHANT!!!"
 No one listens to me though and definitely not on this occasion, as they rewarded my wisdom by throwing a rain of small cream irregular objects at my head.
 I decided then and there as I left the cinema that'd go for a ride on the big wheel before it went into receivership.

 So, on a burning hot January day, Ben and I headed to the wheel and from the start things were looking grim.
 At the base of the wheel, there was a gelati stand which was being manned by an old bloke who looked slightly suicidal as he perused tumbleweeds blowing past.
-The old 'I-wish-I-sold-hot-food-instead-of-ice-cream-so-I-could-put-my-head-in-the-oven' bloke was probably lured there on the pretence that the place would be rocking with punters.
+The old 'I-wish-I-sold-hot-food-instead-of-ice-cream-so-I-could-put-my-head-in-the-oven' bloke was probably lured there on the pretence the place would be rocking with punters.
 Mm...
 Not in reality though, as the place was deserted.

 Ben and I weren't deterred though and we pushed on picking up some paraphernalia on the way.
 I do like a tourist attraction that doesn't hold back.
 What do I mean?
 Well, how about this spiel about the big wheel which I've scanned from a prized document in the extensive fiasco collections.

 Wow!!
 No, not an experience like nothing in Victoria or Australia.
 No, the earth!!
 I love reading the statement above and give props to the people who came up with such an astounding load of crap in one solitary paragraph.
 That's the sort of thing I dream of writing, but just don't have the skill to pull off.
-Whoever wrote that was a professional.
+Whoever wrote it was a professional.